 Recording Booked Holiday and Holiday Requests

-Now that you have your holiday request processes in place, it’s time to start recording your employee’s holiday.
+Now that you have your holiday request processes in place, it’s time to start recording your employee’s holidays.
 When your business is small, a spreadsheet or calendar will probably be enough for you to stay on top of everything.

-As the number of employees you have grows, tracking employee holiday using shared calendars and spreadsheets will very quickly become a problem.
+As the number of employees you have grows, tracking employee holidays using shared calendars and spreadsheets will very quickly become a problem.
 Instead, you should look to start using some kind of time off or holiday planning software.

 The benefits of using dedicated holiday software do not end with simply recording data though.
 It allows time to be saved by avoiding choices in the first place.
 Dedicated HR Software will let your employees find available gaps to take holiday.